Domingo Amestoy

-Domingo Amestoy —born Dominique— (1822–1892) was a Basque sheepherder, and banker, one of the original founders to provide the financing for the Farmers and Merchants Bank in Los Angeles, California, in 1871.
+Domingo Amestoy —born Dominique— (c.
+1822–1892) was a Basque sheepherder, and banker, one of the original founders to provide the financing for the Farmers and Merchants Bank in Los Angeles, California, in 1871.

 Life

 Born in the Basque village of Saint-Pierre-d'Irube, France, Domingo Amestoy came to California by way of Argentina in 1851.
 Amestoy started a modest sheep business and within a few years he parlayed it into a fortune.
 He was one of the largest wool producers in Southern California during the 1860s.
 In 1871, he bought $500,000 worth of shares in the newly established Farmers and Merchants Bank in Los Angeles.
 In 1874 he went back to France and married.
 In 1875 Amestoy moved his family to 650 acre of the "Rosecrans Rancho" in what is now Gardena.
 By 1880, he had over 30,000 head of sheep, most of which were fine-wooled Spanish merinos.